arnoldcg/ucf-client/README.md

 2. Example url for dev environment  -- http://localhost:8889/dev-ms-ucf-client/swagger-ui/index.html

 **In the Postman Collection the authentication for the client is disabled so the code is adding the headers dynamically**

+# Important
+Please with Spring Boot use the dev profile